What's your philosophical personality?

 You have an intuitive sense of justice and fairness, and your friends always seem to come to you for advice.
 But you have questions, too: What makes an action right or wrong?
 What obligations do we have to one another?
 What is the source of moral value?
 When faced with an ethical dilemma, how should you act?

 The good news is, we can help!
-Come join us in PHIL 360: Ethical Theory (and its advanced companion course, PHIL 460: Advanced Ethical Theory).
+Come join us in PHIL 360: Ethical Theory.
 Then explore our range of applied ethics courses, including:

 - PHIL 165: Ethics in the 21st Century